TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 This is not how our course will be taught ­­ but it’s great to get yourself as familiar as possible with some of the syntax of the language.

+### Command Line
+Mastery of command line basics is essential for any developer (and extremely useful for non­devs) and will make your life much easier.
+Go through the following tutorial, paying special attention to the instructions to create notecards for memorization.
+You won't have to memorize many things in this course, but memorizing command line commands will make your like a lot easier: http://cli.learncodethehardway.org/book/

+### Software

-### Basic OS X Skills
+### Basic OS X Skills (optional)
 If this is your first time using a Mac it might slow you down at first.
 It's important to get as comfortable as possible with your laptop before class.
 If this is your first time using a mac, or you need to brush up on some of your basic computer skills check out some of these tutorials:

 * [Window Basics](http://support.apple.com/kb/PH18785?viewlocale=en_US&locale=en_US)
 * [Finder Basics](http://support.apple.com/kb/VI209?viewlocale=en_US&locale=en_US)
 * [Folder basics](http://support.apple.com/kb/PH14224?viewlocale=en_US)

-### Command Line
-Mastery of command line basics is essential for any developer (and extremely useful for non­devs) and will make your life much easier.
-Go through the following tutorial, paying special attention to the instructions to create notecards for memorization.
-You won't have to memorize many things in this course, but memorizing command line commands will make your like a lot easier: http://cli.learncodethehardway.org/book/

-### Software